ITR13/Demon_Deduce/readme.md

 ## How It Works

-The solver:
-1. Travels through each valid combination of starting cards that produce the visible cards
-2. For each combination, check if the visible statements are valid
-3. Creates a list of valid combinations and what roles each position can have
+It brute forces every possible starting combination and random effects, then matches that against the visible cards & statements to find out which ones are possible.

 ## Output